DEEP HEALING VERSUS SYMPTOM REMOVAL

 For example, cancer statistics are quoted in terms of five year survival.
 This only means the person is alive, and nothing else.
 The quality of life may be poor, the cancer may be growing elsewhere, and death may come the following day or week.
 But for now, the symptom is gone!
 With deep healing, symptoms subside in their own timing and their own order.
 This is very different.

 3. Symptomatic methods are based on observable phenomena.
-Methods that balance the body profoundly, such as nutritional balancing, are far more difficult to actually evaluate, especially in the early stages of a person’s healing and development.
+Methods that balance the body profoundly, such as development, are far more difficult to actually evaluate, especially in the early stages of a person’s healing and development.
 Later on, the benefits are obvious in better overall health and general well-being.

 Allopathic or drug medicine mainly symptomatic.
 The most familiar example of symptomatic methods for most people is our conventional medical system.
 This consists of pills, operations and other items designed mainly to relieve symptoms, from headaches to heart attacks.